Groundworks comes home . . .

 An Update From Executive Director, Josh Davis:

-In Phase One of this project, we moved our food shelf program to Canal Street—renaming it “Foodworks” in the process.
-Phase Two has been the construction of our new Day Shelter, Seasonal Overflow Shelter, and a consolidated location for administrative offices at 54 South Main.
-Phase Three is the renovation of 60 South Main Street.
-This building will provide critical programming space to allow us to meet our mission.
+In Phase One of this project (2019), we moved our food shelf program to Canal Street—renaming it “Foodworks” in the process.
+Phase Two has been the construction of our new Day Shelter, Overnight Shelter, and a consolidated location for administrative offices at 54 South Main.
+Phase Three is the rebuilding of 60 South Main Street.

 Together, the three phases of this project will: